 By Charles Cary, vice president of small business services, XO Communications

-Charles Cary is a seasoned executive with expertise in telecom, IT, enterprise software, and internet industries, both domestic and international.
-Currently, he is vice president of small business services at XO Communications.
+Charles Cary is vice president of small business services at XO Communications and a member of the PHONE+/Channel Partners Conference & Expo Advisory Board.
 In addition to running marketing organizations, Cary has significant finance, sales, and general management experience.
-Other companies where Cary has worked include Nortel Networks, AT&T Inc., PSINet, and CGI AMS.
-Cary has an M.B.A. from the University of Michigan.
+Previously, he worked for Nortel Networks, AT&T Inc., PSINet, and CGI AMS.
+He has a master’s degree in business administration from the University of Michigan.

 Ever think, "Does my company have the right mobile strategy for this era?"
 Find out how you can help your clients a… twitter.com/i/web/status/1…